metablaster/WindowsFirewallRuleset/docs/LAN Setup/FileAndPrinterSharing.md

 1. Enable SMB Direct.
 (In program features)

     For older USB network drive or connecting to an older Windows than Windows 10 SMB1 might be required.\
-    You will/might need to enable SMB1 in following cases:
+    You will/might need to enable SMB1 in the following cases:

     - Connecting to an older Windows than Windows 10
     - An older USB network drive